awsdocs/amazon-s3-developer-guide/doc_source/using-s3-access-logs-to-identify-requests.md

 **Example**
 The following example shows how you can query Amazon S3 server access logs in Amazon Athena\.
-To specify the Amazon S3 location in an Athena query, you need the target bucket name and the target prefix, as follows: `s3://awsexamplebucket1-logs/prefix/`
+To specify the Amazon S3 location in an Athena query, you need the source bucket name and the source prefix, as follows: `s3://awsexamplebucket1-logs/prefix/`

 1. Open the Athena console at [https://console\.aws\.amazon\.com/athena/](https://console.aws.amazon.com/athena/home)\.